Best Gran Canaria Hotels with a Kids Club for Families (2026)

 The club here is a proper operation with a dedicated monitor team wearing identifiable uniforms and a full weekly programme on a printed sheet.
 Splash park is the kids' favourite — 4 slides and a bucket dump.
 Our daughter was in the 4-7 group, kept her happy all week.
 The resort is spread out (useful: they run a train between the buildings) so plan pool and club location when you book.
 Food is decent rather than special.
 Beach access is across the boardwalk, about 4 minutes from the lobby.
 You'll want a car for the dunes walk at sunset.

-Rooftop pool terrace at Marina Suites Gran Canaria overlooking Puerto Rico cove
+Marina Suites Gran Canaria

 Excellent